EngineeringLast Updated Aug 5, 20247 min read

 Scanning methods for securing pipelines

-One benefit of fully deploying your infrastructure and applications through CI/CD is that your entire environment is described in code.
+One benefit of fully deploying infrastructure and apps with CI/CD is that your entire environment is described in code.
 You can automatically scan this code, as well as other artifacts that are part of your CI/CD pipelines, to address security concerns without much effort.

-The different phases typically associated with continuous integration are building, testing, and publishing a deployable artifact.
+The different phases typically associated with CI are building, testing, and publishing a deployable artifact.
 In that test phase, you can implement security scans in addition to your unit and system tests.

 Many free and open-source tools are available for different types of scans.
 Scans you should implement into your pipelines are: